ItsSamarth/ItsSamarth/README.md

 - ⚡ Fun fact: ...
 -->
 ### Hi there 👋, my name is Samarth
-I am a senior software developer
+I am a Technical Lead

 - 🔭 I’m currently working on Biofourmis
 - 🌱 I’m currently learning Golang and kubernetes
-- 👯 I’m looking to collaborate on Image processing
+- 👯 I’m looking to collaborate on realtime streaming services
 - 📫 How to reach me: samarth19sam@gmail.com